Kai Franz

 Born 1983 in Cologne/Germany.

-Today Kai Franz lives and works as artist, architect and educator in Providence, Rhode Island, USA.
+Today Kai Franz lives and works in Providence, RI and Berlin.

 He received undergraduate degrees in architecture from RWTH Aachen (2006), and ETH Zurich (2008).
 Early on, Kai complemented his architectural education with investigations in computer science, exploring its integration in the architectural design process.
 After his studies in Zurich Kai worked as a scientific researcher for ETH’s Chair for Information Architecture.